telefonicaid/iotagent-ul/docs/usermanual.md

 configuration flag, `configRetrieval`.

-In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using "MQTT" as transport key.
+In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using "MQTT" as transport key, at device or group level.
 By default it will be considered "HTTP" as transport.

 The parameter will be given as follows: